awslabs/aws-lambda-cpp/README.md

 ### Running Unit Tests Locally

-To run the unit tests locally, follow these steps:
+To run the unit tests locally, follow these steps to build:

 ```bash
 $ cd aws-lambda-cpp